1. To give all members the opportunity to win an entry into a live national tournament that might otherwise be outside their bankroll.

 3. To enjoy a friendly game of poker and learn from some very successful players in the process.

 £100 per season subscription plus £10 entry fee into each monthly game.
-There are six months in our season, so the total cost to attend a full season is £100 subs and £60 for the weekly games = £160.
+There are six months in our season, two of which have a £10 bounty fee, and we also ask for £1.50 to pay the dealers, so the total cost to attend a full season is £189.
 The £100 subs need to be paid in 3 installments in games 1, 2 and 3.
 Subs can be paid earlier if you want.
 Some people pay the whole £100 upfront by bank transfer.

 Fridays, usually the 2nd one each month.

-Each month we play a £10 live game with the top 3, 4 or 5 getting paid on the night.
+Each month we play a £10 live game with the top 3, 4 or 5 getting paid on the night (less 10% retained to patr-fund the annual Battle of the Champions tournament).
 We operate on a 30-minute clock for first three levels and then 25-minute clock afterwards, with structures as follows:

-We employ the use of ‘button antes’.
-If we have more than 30 players in a season then alternates will be drawn at random for each game at the start of the season.
+We employ the use of ‘big blind antes’.
 The ‘Shirt of Shame’ is worn by the player at the bottom of the table (or the person who was first out in the previous game, if there is a tie) – there is a penalty of posting a big blind for every hand that you are not wearing it!
+The ‘Cap of Crap’ is worn by the first player out in the previous game – there is also a penalty of posting a big blind for every hand that you are not wearing this!

 Players making the 10-man final table will receive league points as follows: